smuellerDD/libkcapi/test/README.md

   that it behaves consistently with the sha*sum and sha*hmac applications.

+* `kcapi-enc-test-large.sh` invoking the kcapi-enc-test-large.c application:
+  That test verifies edge conditions of the algif_skcipher when large data chunks are processed.

+* `virttest.sh`: Use the eudyptula-boot tool to test older kernel versions with libkcapi.
+This test is only executed if ${HOME}/bin/eudyptula-boot is present.
+If it is present, please check the virttest.sh script for configuration of the kernel sources and directories.
+Example kernel configurations that can be used for this kind of testing are found in the directory `virttest-kernel-configs`.

 * `compile-test.sh`: This script enables all configure options and performs a full compilation and installation.

+* `libtest.sh`: This script is a library of functions used by the other test scripts.
+It is not intended to be called directly.

 All tests are collectively invoked with the `test-invocation.sh` script.